 Farming with Sustainability in mind

 At Grindstone, sustainability is ingrained in every facet of our operation, from vineyard management to the tasting room, emphasizing biodynamic approaches to minimize environmental impact.
-Through renewable energy adoption, water conservation, and eco-friendly packaging, your commitment to sustainability not only produces exceptional wines but also contributes to the preservation of the surrounding ecosystem and the well-being of the local community.
+Through renewable energy adoption, water conservation, and eco-friendly packaging, our commitment to sustainability not only produces exceptional wines but also contributes to the preservation of the surrounding ecosystem and the well-being of the local community.

 Groundwater recharge